Starting a Debt Collection Agency: Licensing, Compliance & Operations

 Licensing and Bonding

 Debt collection is one of the most heavily regulated industries in the United States.
 Before collecting a single debt, the agency must obtain licences in every state where it will operate.
-Most states require: a state-specific collection agency licence, a surety bond (ranging from $5,000 to $50,000 depending on the state), and registration with the state's financial regulatory authority.
+Most states require: a state-specific collection agency licence, a surety bond (ranging from $5,000 to $50,000 depending on the state), and registration with the state’s financial regulatory authority.
+California requires DFPI licensing.
+New York requires the Department of Financial Services.
+Florida requires OFR registration.
+Each state has its own process — multi-state operations require multiple licences maintained simultaneously.

 Compliance Infrastructure